sveetch/cookiecutter-sveetch-djangoapp/docs/features/makefile.rst

 Makefile
 ========

-A project application includes a Makefile which gather all common tasks you may need to develop and maintain package.
+An application project includes a Makefile which gather all common tasks you may need to develop and maintain package.

 Use its help to know about every available task: ::